choreonoid/choreonoid-doc/en/handling-models/modelfile/modelfile-newformat.rst

 .. image:: images/tank_decomposed.png

 The base part is the chassis.
 The upper part of the chassis is equipped with a turret and gun barrel.
 This part consists of two components: a base for the turret that performs yaw axis rotation, and a part mounted on top of it that performs pitch axis rotation along with the gun barrel.
-Crawler mechanisms for movement are attached to the left and right sides of the chassis.
+Continuous track mechanisms for movement are attached to the left and right sides of the chassis.

 These five parts are modeled as "links."
 The chassis part is the central part of the model and is modeled as the "root link."
 Each model must have exactly one root link defined.
 The two turret links are each modeled as rotational joints.
-The crawler parts are modeled as links corresponding to :doc:`../../simulation/pseudo-continuous-track`.
+The track parts are modeled as links corresponding to :doc:`../../simulation/pseudo-continuous-track`.

 The hierarchical structure (parent-child relationships) between these links is as follows: ::

  - Chassis (root)
      + Turret yaw axis part (rotational joint)
             + Turret pitch axis part (rotational joint)
-     + Left crawler
+     + Left track
-     + Right crawler
+     + Right track

 In this tutorial, we will describe the shape of each link as text directly in the model file.
 This allows us to complete the modeling with just text files, without using shape data created with CAD or modeling tools.
 However, it is also possible to use shape data created with CAD or modeling tools.
 Please refer to :doc:`tank-blender` for more information on this.